HotCakeX/Harden-Windows-Security/README.md

 Once you have those Firewall rules added, you can [use this method](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Event-Viewer#how-to-identify-which-windows-firewall-rule-is-responsible-for-a-blocked-packets) to see if any of the blocked connections were from/to those countries.

+> __Note__
+Threat actors can use VPN, VPS etc. to mask their originating IP address and location.
+So don't take this category as the perfect solution for network protection.

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Non-Admin Commands<a href="#non-admin-commands">![NonAdminIcon](https://github.com/HotCakeX/Harden-Windows-Security/raw/main/images/NonAdmin.png)</a>